By Brendan Lee, Assistant Principal Blaxland East PS

 - Delight: experiencing more sustained pleasure or joy as a result of significant engagement and commitment.

 Chróinín et al, 2018 conducted a study on learning to teach using the meaningful pedagogical approaches and framing learning activities using features of meaningful participation (full article can be accessed free here).
 It highlights the importance of being explicit in prioritising the focus on meaningful experiences for the students.
-In this article from ImSporticus, the goals of MPE are summarised as:

 “The objective in MPE isn’t to develop the competence required to get all young people to the deep end, it is to help them become more aware and attuned to finding personally significant relationships with PE, with their bodies and with culturally significant forms of movement.”